 Read the “Dangers of Zero Turn Mower & How to Operate Safely” for tips on operating your zero-turn safely.

-Step 3: Remove Dirt and Debris from Exhaust, Engine and Hydraulic Systems
+Step 3: Remove Dirt and Debris from the Exhaust, Engine, and Hydraulic Systems

 Remove any obstructions that are preventing air from flowing around the engine and exhaust areas.
 When air isn’t able to circulate around the engine block, the engine can overheat.